knpuniversity/question-answer-day/knpu/model-organization.rst

 As Audrius correctly points out, Symfony2 isn't actually an MVC framework, nor does it want to be.
 Symfony2 is all about converting a "request" into a "response".
 Behind the scenes it uses a simple routing -> controller setup.
-Using templates, or creating a rich :doc:`service-oriented-architecture</screencast/dependency-injection/services>` is totally optional and up to you.
+Using templates, or creating a rich `service-oriented-architecture`_ is totally optional and up to you.
 You can even create your own classic `view layer`_ if you want to.